jsqry/jsqry-cli2/Buildtool.md

 1.  [x] Each goal execution should not create shared variables - this can introduce unwanted intent to rely on imperative execution model
 2.  [x] prelude runs exactly 1 time
     - goal is to initialize variables
     - use @define to export variable for goals
         - reuse export for MVP
 3.  [ ] Goals topological sort
 4.  [ ] Profiles (?) a-la maven
 5.  [ ] Find a way to share functions
 6.  [ ] Pre-check?
 Post-check?
 7.  [ ] make @shell configurable
 8.  [x] `-p` flag to print generated bash script
 9.  [x] provide goals to run as argument
 10. [x] `-h` flag to show all goals
+11. [ ] per-goal documentation